 Structured Training is for Any Cyclist

 Becoming a faster cyclist is not always about racing.
 You might want to get fitter, lose weight, or prepare for a cycling event.
 Whatever your goal, structured training provides benefits for all cyclists.
 In addition to improving your fitness, the right structure has other upsides.
-It provides direction, and addresses your strengths and weaknesses.
+It provides direction while increasing your strengths and targeting limiters.

 Additionally, structured training does this in a time-efficient manner.
 With career and family responsibilities, many of us are limited in the time we can spend on the bike.
 The great thing is that you can see fitness gains from structured training with as little as three hours a week.